 You will have 2 hours to complete the exam.
 The time block you have is 2.5 hours with a portion of the time taken up by administrative tasks before you start the exam.
-You are required to read and accept a non-disclosure document (you should read this in advance so it does not take up to much time) as well as complete a survey on the course material prior to starting the exam.
+You are required to read and accept the Code of Professional Ethics and Conduct and NDA for each, so please read those prior to taking your course exam so you do not use valuable testing time.

 To pass the exam you must score a 70% or better.
 A 69% is a fail.
 If you fail, you cannot appeal to have your score changed to a pass.

 You have 6 months in which to write the exam.
-If you fail the exam or are unable to write the exam within six months, for whatever reason, you can pay an Exam Administrative fee, which will give you a six-month eligibility period to either write the exam for the first time or re-write the exam after failing it.
-This fee is paid to BOMI Education Canada and not the testing centre.
+If you fail the exam or are unable to write the exam within six months, for whatever reason, you can pay an Exam Administration fee, which will give you a six-month eligibility period to either write the exam for the first time or re-write the exam after failing.
+Pay your Exam Administration Fee now.

 Once you complete your last question of the exam, the system will indicate what your unofficial mark is.
 You will receive an official result approximately two weeks after you complete the exam.